QR5.5.3 Spin Spreads

 Figure 5.11.
 A black hole

-A black hole then isn’t a singularity but a region of space that is at maximum capacity, so it can take no more.
-Just as the finite transfer rate of network limits the speed of light, its a finite capacity limits the density of mass in a black hole.
-What stops the collapse of a black hole isn’t a force, but the bandwidth of space itself.
+Processing models can’t have infinities because they aren’t calculable, so in this model, matter can’t become infinitely dense because space can’t become infinitely small.
+Our space, like a screen, has a pixel limit, and each pixel has a finite bandwidth, so a black hole is a region of space at maximum capacity not a singularity.
+Just as the finite refresh rate of space limits the speed of light, its finite bandwidth limits the density of mass in a black hole.
+What stops the collapse of a black hole then isn’t a force, but the ability of space itself to support matter.

-Black holes then expand as they acquire matter because more space is needed to handle it.
-A black hole’s Schwarzschild radius is linearly proportional to its mass, but if that mass was at a point, its effect would decrease as an inverse square like gravity.
+It follows that black holes expand as they acquire matter because more space is needed to handle it.
+The Schwarzschild radius of a black hole is linearly proportional to its mass, but if that mass was at a point, its effect should decrease as an inverse square like gravity.

 Next